ravirajsubramanian/Road-Reviews/README.md

 ## How to Deploy

 ### Backend (Node.js - Express.js)
-1. Ensure all environment variables are set up properly in the `.env` file.
-2. Build the project:
+1. Build the project:
    ```bash
    npm run build
    ```
-3. Deploy the backend to your preferred Node.js hosting service (e.g., Heroku, AWS, etc.).
+2. Either self-host the backend or deploy the backend to your preferred Node.js hosting service (e.g., Heroku, AWS, etc.).
+3. Ensure all environment variables are set up properly in the `.env` file and in the hosting service if applicable.
 4. Set up the PostgreSQL database in your production environment.

 ### Frontend (React)